mux99/mptcp.dev/README.md

 ## The pages
-- `index`, the landing page should contain basic context of this website and explanations on what is MPTCP.
+- `index`, the landing page should contain basic context of this website and explanations on what MPTCP is.
 Also a section dedicated to links to other MPTCP related content.
 - `setup` is meant as a guide for end users, helping them setup and use MPTCP on their system.